‘Dance Moms’ Abby Lee Miller Slapped With Code Violation For Leaving House In Unsanitary Conditions

 The former Dance Moms star has revealed that she feels “at peace” about going to prison and is going to try to make the best of her time behind bars.
 She has previously stated she is working on a scripted series about dance, but with a supernatural element, that she may continue to work on during her incarceration.

 She has also opened up about her other plans, stating that she is going to take the time to learn Spanish and write a tell-all book.
 Abby Lee Miller also recently underwent gastric sleeve surgery to remove 80% of her stomach and will likely come out of her time in prison looking much slimmer and sleeker.
-She has not stated if she will be doing a lot of exercise or not during her time.
+She has not stated if she will be doing a lot of exercise during her time.

 Abby Lee Miller also stated she was going to use a little bit of fantasy to get through her prison time.

-“We’re just going to pretend I’m shooting a movie, and we’re on set, and I’m there for 10 months, and that’s the way it’s going to be,” she said.
+“We’re just going to pretend I’m shooting a movie, and we’re on set, and I’m there for 10 months, and that’s the way it’s going to be.”

-The former reality star also says she will be taking some time to finally focus on herself and reflect on her past mistakes so she never makes them again.
+The former reality star also says she will be taking some time to finally focus on herself and reflect on her past mistakes, so she never makes them again.

 “[I want] to be a smarter businesswoman and also to worry about myself.
 I have spent so much time and so much energy making other people’s children stars.
 I didn’t have any children of my own.
-These were my kids, and I raised them like they were my kids,” she stated.
+These were my kids, and I raised them like they were my kids.”

 [Featured Image by Frederick M. Brown/Stringer/Getty Images]